 A slow build-up may mean uncertainty as to whether migraine will start or not.
 Use simple analgesics and avoid triptans.

 This may occur for those with migraine who use regular medications for relief of headaches.
-See the separate article on Headache due to Substance or its Withdrawal.
+See the separate Medication-overuse Headache and Headache Triggers article.

 Emergency treatment at home